 Liquidity.
 Southwest believes its liquidity position remains strong.
 Southwest has a \$300 million credit facility maturing in May 2012, \$150 million of which is designated for working capital needs.
 The facility is provided through a consortium of eight major banking institutions.
-Usage of the facility in the first quarter of 2010 was minimal.
-The outstanding balance at March 31 was \$45 million leaving \$255 million available for long-term and working capital needs.
+Usage of the facility in the second quarter of 2010 was minimal.
+There was no balance outstanding at June 30, leaving the entire \$300 million available for long-term and working capital needs.
 The lower usage was primarily due to improved profitability, natural gas prices that were relatively stable, and gas-cost related rate mechanisms that favorably impacted operating cash flows.
-In the first quarter of 2010, cash and borrowings under the credit facility were used by the Company to redeem \$100 million in subordinated debentures.
 The current slowdown in housing construction has also allowed Southwest to fund construction expenditures primarily with internally generated cash.